SciDome

 SciDome Director: Michael Stamatikos, PhD

-Michael Stamatikos, PhD, is an assistant professor of physics and astronomy and researcher at Ohio State’s Center for Cosmology and Astroparticle Physics.
-Dr. Stamatikos — widely recognized for his work on Swift, a NASA satellite mission that was ranked the best science mission in its class in two consecutive NASA biennial senior reviews — serves as The Works’ Chief Science Officer.
+Stamatikos is an assistant professor of physics and astronomy and a researcher at Ohio State’s Center for Cosmology and Astroparticle Physics.
+Stamatikos — widely recognized for his work on Swift, a NASA satellite mission that was ranked the best science mission in its class in two consecutive NASA biennial senior reviews — serves as The Works’ Chief Science Officer.

 SciDome History